 - The primary motor; that turns your crankshaft and starts your engine.

 - The solenoid that simultaneously engages the drive gear; and closes the main motor’s electrical contacts.

-Even with decent maintenance, the different system components get a lot of wear during their service life.
+Poor maintenance or just wear and tear can cause starting system troubles.
+Even with decent maintenance; the different system components get a lot of wear during their service life.

 Over a period of time, the starting motor will eventually runs its course and wear out.
 The two components inside the starting motor that commonly fail are the solenoid or the starting motor itself.
-When this occurs, the starting motor will be rendered useless and needs to be replaced.
+So, if this happens the starting motor will have to be replaced.

 Engine Will Not Turn Over

 The most common problem with a starting motor is; when you turn your key and nothing happens.
 A solenoid or motor that has burned out or electrical issues may cause this as well.
 Furthermore, a dead battery can cause the same problem.
 It may appear that you have power to your starting system; but the engine will not turn over.

 Starters do take a lot of power to work properly.
 9 out of 10 engines with starting problems during winter months are battery related.